consensus-shipyard/mir/pkg/iss/README.md

 [published in March 2022](https://dl.acm.org/doi/abs/10.1145/3492321.3519579).
 At its interface, ISS is a classic
-[state machine replication (SMR)](https://en.wikipedia.org/wiki/State_machine_replication) system that establishes a total order of client requests with typical liveness and safety properties, applicable to any replicated service, such as resilient databases or a blockchain ordering layer.
+[state machine replication (SMR)](https://en.wikipedia.org/wiki/State_machine_replication) system that establishes a total order of client transactions with typical liveness and safety properties, applicable to any replicated service, such as resilient databases or a blockchain ordering layer.
 It is a further development and a successor of the [Mir-BFT protocol](https://arxiv.org/abs/1906.05552) (not to be confused with the Mir library used to implement ISS,